101 Cooking For Two

 Preheat the Grill

-• Fully preheat your grill to high.
-Clean and oil the grill grates.
+• Preheat your grill to high heat (over 500°F).
+Clean and oil the grill grates well.

 oiling preheating grill